-5.9 Test Fan Pressure lines
+6.6 Test Fan Data lines

-Data readings from each fan are specific to the range configuration installed on the fan when the pressure is read from the gauge.
+Data readings from each fan are specific to the range configuration installed on the fan when the fan pressure is read from the gauge.
 A Fan Pressure Line must be added in the set for each fan/range combination used during the test.
 New lines must be added if ranges have to be changed during a test to reach the required induced pressure.